Sandra Bem: Influences on the field of psychology

 She asserted that masculine and feminine dimensions could be divided into two spheres, rather than one:

 A person with high masculine and low feminine identification would be categorized as "masculine".

 A person with high feminine identification and low masculine identification, would be categorized as "feminine".

 A person who had high identification with both characteristics would be categorized as "androgynous".

 A person who has low identification with both dimensions would be considered "undifferentiated".

 One of Bem's main arguments was that traditional gender roles are restrictive for both men and women, and can have negative consequences for individuals as well as society as a whole.

 As previously mentioned, a person could be categorized as "androgynous" when taking the BSRI.
 Androgyny is defined as "the integration of both masculinity and femininity in a single individual".
 Androgyny allows one to freely engage in both masculine and feminine behaviors.
 According to Bem, people's behavior can demonstrate what she defined as situational appropriateness.
 Situational appropriateness is demonstrated when behavior is reflective of one's environment.
 For example, a woman demonstrating knowledge of sports at a basketball game is appropriate.
 Androgyny may also blend modalities.
 An example of androgyny blending modalities would be a woman being both assertive and compassionate when firing someone from a job.

 Awards and honors

 Sandra Bem received many awards for her research.
 Her first was the American Psychological Association Distinguished Scientific Award for an Early Career contribution to Psychology in 1976.
 In 1977 she was awarded the Distinguished Publication Award of the Association of Women in Psychology and in 1980 she received the Young Scholar Award of the American Association of University Women (Makosky, 1990).
 In 1995, she was selected as an “Eminent Woman in Psychology” by the Divisions of General Psychology and History of Psychology of the American Psychological Association.
 Critics of Bem's work generally argued against the political nature of her theories and her objectivity in the material which she studied.
+However, Bem's work was revolutionary in that it directly challenged the traditional binary understanding of gender roles.
+At a time when women's roles were largely confined to the domestic sphere, Bem's research argued that these roles were not biologically determined but were the result of social conditioning.